 18 Blamey Place, Campbell

-Les Bistronomes chef Clement Chauvin earned his chops at some of Europe's top restaurants including Gordon Ramsay at Claridge's, so it's no surprise this spot is considered as one of the best French restaurants in the country.
+Les Bistronomes' chef Clement Chauvin earned his chops at some of Europe's top restaurants, including Gordon Ramsay at Claridge's, so it's no surprise this spot is considered one of the best French restaurants in Canberra—perhaps even Australia.
 His own efforts have earned him multiple hats and accolades for his French cooking, which stays true to its heritage while adding a bit of a local slant.

 The menus come in classic form, filled with usual suspects like duck à l’orange and boeuf Bourguignon, plus seasonal dishes with fresh ideas whipped up from local produce.